-n addition to providing a richer flavor and stronger Qi, a darker roast gives traditional Oolongs such as this month's tea another advantage over the more modern, greener Oolongs of Taiwan and China-the ability to age well.
+his issues is all about traditional oolong, especially Taiwanese Dong Ding tea.
+There is a deep and lasting magic in a fine oolong when it is processed and roasted well.
+In addition to providing a richer flavor and stronger Qi, a darker roast gives traditional oolongs such as this month's tea another advantage over the more modern, greener oolongs of Taiwan and China-the ability to age well!

-The tradition of aging Oolong is as old as Oolong Herself.
-As with other types of tea, Oolong was quickly recognized to improve with age (especially in the long run).
-Yan Cha is traditionally aged for a while before it is drunk, and other areas of China have also intentionally and unintentionally aged Oolong over the years.
-Today, aged Oolongs are increasingly revered in Taiwan, where you can find Oolongs over 100 years old on occasion and more than a few decades old with relative frequency.
-Here, some Oolong teas are marketed as 'aged' after as few as six years of again, but most tea connoisseurs consider an Oolong to be truly aged once it's about 30, and we've savored a few Taiwanese Oolong teas that have been around one-hundred-something years.
-We certainly don't expect you to age this month's tea for 100 years, but we'd like to share more about aged Oolong with you so that you can know more about what this month's tea (and other traditional Oolongs like it) are capable of doing when allowed to sit in meditation for a few decades or longer.
-Unless they're stored in poor conditions, most Oolongs will become incredible if you simply wait long enough to drink them.
+The tradition of aging oolong is as old as oolong herself.
+As with other types of tea, oolong was quickly recognized to improve with age (especially in the long run).
+Cliff Tea is traditionally aged for a while before it is drunk, and other areas of China have also intentionally and unintentionally aged oolong over the years.
+Today, aged oolongs are increasingly revered in Taiwan, where you can find oolongs over 100 years old on occasion and more than a few decades old with relative frequency.
+Here, some oolong teas are marketed as "aged" after as few as six years, but most tea connoisseurs consider an oolong to be truly aged once it's about thirty, and we've savored a few Taiwanese oolong teas that have been around for one-hundred-something years.
+We certainly don't expect you to age the can of this month's tea for 100 years, but we'd like to share more about aged oolong with you so that you can know more about what this month's tea (and other traditional oolongs like it) are capable of doing when allowed to sit in meditation for a few decades or longer.